 Throughout the course you will carry out practical activities.
-There is no coursework on this course.
-However, your performance during practicals will be assessed.
+Your performance during practicals will be assessed.
 There are three exams at the end of the two years for A Level, all of which are two hours long.
 At least 15% of the marks for A Level chemistry are based on what you learn in your practicals.
 Many universities ask for a pass in the practical elements.